 Is there a way to prevent dog-to-human contamination?

 The most straightforward way to ensure you do not contract worms from your pets is to make sure they don’t have them in the first place.
-Worm preventative medications are available, and flea control meds further reduce the risk.
+Dog dewormer medications are available, and dog flea treatments further reduce the risk.

 Having a clean yard helps, too.
 Keeping your grass reasonably short helps keep it from staying damp and deters mice and other parasite-carrying rodents.
 Mosquitos are known worm vectors, so taking care not to have standing water in the yard can help keep them at bay.

-As good as it may feel, it is not wise to walk around your yard barefoot.
+As good as it may feel, it is not wise to walk around your yard barefoot – particularly within the boundaries of your pet’s wireless dog fence.
 Children shouldn’t roll around in the grass, either.
-When cleaning up excrement, always wear gloves and try to use some sort of scoop.
+When cleaning up excrement, always wear gloves and try to use some sort of dog pooper scoop.

 Dogs should not be allowed to kill and eat any other animals and should be kept away from carrion, as raw meat is another worm source.
 Any meat fed to your pet should be cooked.